[Adventure around fonts 1st] "sakana bacca" is Chikushi!

 After Recording After the interview ...

-Mr. Watanabe has been talking about the secret "Ai Chikushi" since he first met in April 2015.
-This time, I had the opportunity to express my feelings in a straighter way in the form of a long interview.
+Watanabe-san has been talking freely about his secret love for Chikushi since we first met in April 2015.
+We were fortunate to have the opportunity to have him express those feelings even more directly in the form of a long interview.

-Mr. Watanabe, who took a step further from his role as a designer and became involved in the management of a fish shop as the person in charge of the "sakana bacca" business since the latter half of last year.
-What's Shindoi right now?
-He said, "Is it part of my responsibility for the numbers (store sales)?"
+Watanabe-san has stepped forward from his role as a designer and has been involved in the management of the fish shop as the manager of the "sakana bacca" business since the latter half of last year.
+When asked what he finds the most difficult right now, he lamented, "Maybe it's the responsibility for the numbers (store sales)," but his face was somehow full of confidence and seemed to be enjoying it.

 Interview cooperation = "sakana bacca"